INFORMATION FOR PARENTS

 Immunizations, Health Examination and Health History:

-- Update immunizations before your student leaves for college and document them on the Immunization Worksheet.
+- Update immunizations before your student leaves for college and document them on the Certificate of Immunization Worksheet.
 To access the Worksheet, have your student log onto https://myhealth.binghamton.edu.
-They'll need their PODS computer account username and password.
+They'll need their Binghamton University computer account username and password.
 On their home page, in the Education section, is a link to "Immunization and Health Form Submission Instructions."
-Click the link to open a document with detailed instructions on how to complete and submit the online Medical History form and the Immunization Worksheet.
+Click the link to open a document with detailed instructions on how to complete and submit the online Medical/Health History/Tuberculosis Questionnaire and the Certificate of Immunization Worksheet.
 Both forms are required for all new students.

 - The Decker Student Health Services Center provides some immunizations free and others for a fee.
 See Immunizations and For New Students for more information.

 - A physical exam isn’t required by Binghamton University, but it is strongly recommended.
 Athletic teams or clubs may have different requirements, so check with them to be sure.
 You are encouraged to send any important health information to the Decker Student Health Services Center for inclusion in their student medical file.

 - Make sure your student knows about his/her health history.
 If your student has a chronic

 - Get a summary letter from your student’s physician/provider and forward that to the Decker Student Health Services Center